No one is more welcome at Congregation Or Ami than you!

 Bar/Bat Mitzvah Services: For those with children: Because you have decided to raise your child as a Jew, we at Or Ami strive to ensure that the Bar/Bat Mitzvah experience is welcoming to all members of your family.
 We invite all parents and partners to participate fully in the service, from the ceremony of passing Torah down through the generations to standing up at the Torah during the aliyah (Torah blessing) to the opportunity to bless your child.
 Our creativity allows family members of other faiths to help celebrate your simcha (joyous moment) as well.
 Begin a conversation with Rabbi Kipnes about your family’s questions about Bar/Bat Mitzvah.

-Educating Children: Or Ami is committed to making the Mishpacha, Kesher and Triple T (Tracks for Temple Teens) learning programs welcoming and comfortable environments for children of non-traditional families.
+Educating Children: Or Ami is committed to making our Mensch-ify, Kesher and HUB (our new teen program) learning initiatives welcoming and comfortable environments for children of non-traditional families.
 We commit ourselves to educating the children in a way that fosters acceptance of diversity.
-All programming in the Mishpacha, Kesher and Triple T programs, for both children and families carry the same expectations and privileges for participation and involvement for families of every constellation: single parent, two parent, divorced, blended, multi-faith, LGBT, and others.
+All programming in Mensch-ify, Kesher and HUB, for both children and families, carry the same expectations and privileges for participation and involvement for families of every constellation: single parent, two parent, divorced, blended, multi-faith, LGBT, and others.
+We invite you to learn more about Mensch-ify (family learning), Kesher, and HUB (our new teen program).
+Feel free to speak with Rabbi Julia Weisz who oversees them all.

 In Case You were Interested in More…